somefriggnidiot/IncoBot-TS3/README.md

-# conbot
+# CONBOT
-Interactive console application for TS3 server administration.
+Interactive console application for TS3 server administration, featuring front-and-back-end operation of most aspects.

+# Current Features
+Nada

-# Objectives
+# Upcoming Features
 ## Passive Administration

+## Active Administration
+### UserInfo
+Dual-side support for listing information pertaining to connected users.

+## Communication Abilities
+### Ping/Pong
+Dual-side support for simple bot health-check by having it return a simple phrase when pinged.

+# Long-Term Goals
+## Passive Administration
 ### Idle Check
 Provide a way to easily manage idle users by either messaging, moving, or kicking after a specified threshold.
+### Passive Role Assignment
+Allow the bot to assign roles to users who match certain criteria.
+More info TBD.

-## Administration Commands
+## Active Administration
 ### Kick
 Remote and back-end support for kicking players from the server.
 ### Move